tymyrddin/purple/source/docs/lantern/red-lanterns/playbooks/123-chain.md

 **Objective:** Poison the validation infrastructure

 **Key actions:**
-- Create fraudulent ROA authorizing our AS for victim's prefix
+- Create fraudulent ROA authorising our AS for victim's prefix
 - Map which regions enforce RPKI validation
 - Deploy monitoring for ROA status changes